-The entrance fee escrow fund is funded with initial entrance fees from the project.
-Funds in the entrance fee escrow fund shall be used to pay interest and principal amounts to redeem a portion of the Series B Bonds.
-The balance of the entrance fee escrow fund at December 31, 2014 and 2013 was \$5,128,432 and \$3,199,235, respectively.
+The entrance fee escrow fund was funded with initial entrance fees from the project.
+Funds in the entrance fee escrow fund were used to pay interest and principal amounts to redeem a portion of the Series B Bonds.
+The escrow funds were used in 2015 to pay the remainder of the Series B Bonds and had a \$0 balance as of December 31, 2015.
+The balance of the entrance fee escrow fund at December 31, 2014 was \$5,128,432.